Joye Law Firm is still here for you. Help is just a call or click away.

 Joye Law Firm

-Due to school closures from COVID-19 we extended the deadline for our 2020 scholarship to May 31st to allow for students to apply and submit the required transcripts.
+Due to school closures due to COVID-19, we extended the deadline for our 2020 scholarship to May 31st to allow students to apply and submit the required transcripts.
 The 2020 scholarship program is now closed.
 Please like our Facebook page for updates.

-Our firm is recognizing frontline grocery workers and local restaurants that have been keeping South Carolinians fed during the Coronavirus pandemic.
+Our firm is recognizing frontline grocery workers and local restaurants keeping South Carolinians fed during the Coronavirus pandemic.

-We have delivered hundreds of free pizzas to grocery store workers in Charleston, Summerville, Columbia, and Myrtle Beach to say thank you to these frontline workers who have bravely performed their jobs during the pandemic.
-We are also supporting local restaurants by giving away $75 restaurant gift cards to several lucky winners who nominate their favorite local eateries on Joye’s Facebook page.
+We have delivered hundreds of free pizzas to grocery store workers in Charleston, Summerville, Columbia, and Myrtle Beach to thank these frontline workers who have bravely performed their jobs during the pandemic.
+We also support local restaurants by giving away $75 restaurant gift cards to several lucky winners who nominate their favorite local eateries on Joye’s Facebook page.

 “We want to recognize the hard work and sacrifice that these folks are making for us day in and day out,” said Ken Harrell, managing partner of Joye Law Firm.
 “They keep us fed and we wanted to treat them to a lunch on us to let them know how much we appreciate everything they do.”

-Our goal is to recognize essential workers doing their jobs during the Covid-19 pandemic.
+Recognizing essential workers doing their jobs during the Covid-19 pandemic is our goal.
 We teamed up with D’Allesandro’s Pizza in Charleston and D’Allesandro’s Pizza Nexton to treat frontline grocery store workers to a free lunch at numerous stores in Charleston and Summerville.

 Pizzas were delivered to the Publix Super Market at 10 West Edge in Charleston, Publix in Summerville, Harris Teeter at 680 Bacons Bridge Road in Summerville, Harris Teeter at 290 E. Bay St. in Charleston, Food Lion at 1015 King St. in Charleston, Food Lion in Summerville, the Veggie Bin in Charleston, BI-LO stores on Bacons Bridge Road and Main Street in Summerville, Piggly Wiggly in Summerville, Family Dollar in Summerville, Burbages Grocery on Broad St. in Charleston and Charlie’s Grocery in downtown Charleston.